NicolasKheirallah/NextJs-M365-Blog/data/blog/Free-Storage-In-SharePoint-Online-Using-Intelligent-Versioning.md

     Connect-SPOService -Url $adminSiteUrl

     # Enable Intelligent Versioning
-    Set-SPOTenant -EnableVersionExpirationSetting $true
+    Set-SPOTenant -EnableVersionExpiration $true

     # Prompt for deletion mode
     $deletionMode = Get-InsensitiveInput "Do you want to run the Delete mode? (yes/no)"

     if ($deletionMode -eq "yes") {
+        # Prompt for deletion type: days or versions
+        $deletionModeType = Get-InsensitiveInput "Do you want to delete by 'days' or 'versions'?
+Enter your choice."

         # Check for valid input for deletion type
         if ($deletionModeType -ne "days" -and $deletionModeType -ne "versions") {
             Write-Host "Invalid option.
 Please run the script again and choose either 'days' or 'versions'." exit
         }
-        # Prompt for deletion type: days or versions
-        $deletionModeType = Get-InsensitiveInput "Do you want to delete by 'days' or 'versions'?
-Enter your choice."

         # Prompt for additional input based on the deletion mode
         if ($deletionModeType -eq "days") {